Manchester Distance Access Scheme 2022

 - Nursing (Adult, Child and Mental Health)

-If the course you're interested in is not currently listed here then they might not be participating in MDAS for 2021 entry.
+If the course you're interested in isn't currently listed here then they might not be participating in MDAS for 2022 entry.
 You can check back throughout the year to see if this has changed.

 The School of Social Sciences run their own access scheme.
 Please visit the School of Social Science website for further information.